 You can return to work as soon as you feel up to it.
 This will depend on how you are feeling and the type of work that you do.
 If you have a relatively sedentary job then you may feel ready to return within 3-4 days.
 If you are involved in manual labor or heavy lifting you need to remain on light duties for at least 3-4 weeks.
 In patients that have had open hernia repair it is usually recommended that you avoid lifting anything more than 6kg for the first 6 weeks.
 A/Professor Bartlett is happy to answer any questions you may have regarding this as it will depend upon your hernia and the work that you do.

 Will I need to see the surgeon again after the hernia operation?

-You will be seen by A/Professor Bartlett at approximately one week after the operation to assess your recovery and to discuss any concerns that you may have.
-If you have problems before this please see contact the rooms to make and appointment, contact A/Professor Bartlett directly or make contact your GP.
+You will be followed up by A/Professor Adam Bartlett’s team at 2-3 weeks following the operation to assess your recovery and to discuss any concerns that you may have.
+If you have problems before this please contact the rooms to make an appointment, contact A/Professor Bartlett directly, or make contact with your GP.
 In the event of an acute problem, please go the hospital emergency department and let A/Professor Bartlett know.

 What is the risk of using surgical mesh for hernia repair?

 There has been much controversy in the media recently regarding transvaginal mesh prolapse repair and its potential associated risks of infection, erosion and chronic pain.
 Unfortunately, the media have portrayed the outcomes of this one gynaecological procedure to include all surgical use of mesh for hernia repair.
 It has caused unnecessary widespread patient stress and anxiety throughout New Zealand.